 Here’s an example.

-When working on hitting, coaches often toss the ball for players to attack.
+When working on hitting, coaches sometimes toss the ball for players to attack.
 They no doubt think of it as a way to give the players lots of “good” reps.
-This may result in players who are good at hitting good sets.
+This may result in players who are good at hitting good sets with fixed timing.
 It stunts the players’ growth in terms of learning to handle different set tempos and placements, though.
 In other words, the coach has largely removed the read and plan aspects of RPE.
-The players are just executing.
+The players are just executing, and only in a narrow set of ways.

 Making sure to include the read and plan elements